 - Accident damage to your car and yourself

-Additionally, comprehensive insurance compensates for damage to the vehicle due to clash (with a hit-and-run) or self-protection.
-As well as damage by third parties who can’t pay compensations themselves or are not insured.
+Additionally, comprehensive insurance compensates for damage to the vehicle due to a clash (with a hit-and-run) or self-protection, as well as damage by third parties who can’t pay compensations themselves or are not insured.

 The Third-Party Coverage or Partial Coverage?

-In Germany third-party coverage called kfz-haftpflichtversicherung.
-Obviously, third-party coverage will cost you less than teilkasko, but you need to consider several things between making a choice.
+In Germany, third-party coverage is called Kfz-Haftpflichtversicherung.
+The third-party coverage will cost you less than Teilkasko, but you need to consider several things between making a choice.